sjeetSingh/GoogleCloud/README.md

 Things executed:

 1. Upload a file in the Google Cloud Storage.
-The files were stored in the Bucket.
+The files were stored in the Bucket storage.
 2. List (see) the files already present in the Bucket.
 3. Download the file from the Bucket.
 4. Delete the file from the Bucket.

+The implementation was executed in **Python**.